confluentinc/tutorials/kafka-consumer-application/kafka/README.md

 <details>
 <summary>Execute the Application</summary>

-This sample application will consume records from a Kafka topic and write them to a given file.
+This sample application will consume records from a Kafka topic and writes each event to the console.
 You can run the example application in this tutorial using `confluent local`.

 ### Prerequisites